28raining/vw_games/worms/planning/status/README.md

 # Updates Page

+## May 17th
+- Fix the worms eyes.
+Maybe because they are a plane they are dissapearing?
+- Improve animation
+- Add baseball bat animation (press g!)
+-everything looks very bad, doing a proof of concept first

 ## May 3rd

 - Added jumping.
 Added a gravity function.
 Not really sure why the gravity looks unrealistic, something to do with the distance between pixels and the real distance.
 Maybe we can know find pixels-per-inch and literally map pixles to inches?.
 Window.devicePixelRatio.
 This might actually be needed to make canvas look good on all devices. *completed this*